 Start Learning Python for Data Science Today

 Python is easy to learn, and you can grasp the basics in a matter of hours.
-It is a simple and popular language, so there are many available online resources to help you hit the ground running within a short time.
+It is a simple and popular data science language, so there are many available online resources to help you hit the ground running within a short time.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"

 Venus, Software Engineer at Rockbot

 Keep in mind that coding bootcamps are a great way to learn Python for a data science job position.
 Bootcamp programs provide you with in-demand skills as well as a supportive environment designed to help you succeed in the job market.